 Requesting a copy of your own health record

-You can obtain a copy of your own hospital health record by submitting a written request to the Health Records department.
+You can obtain a copy of your own hospital health record by submitting a written request to the Health Information Management department.

 Viewing your health record

-A person can review their own health record at the health care facility where they were treated, by submitting a written request to the Health Records department.
+A person can review their own health record at the health care facility where they were treated, by submitting a written request to the Health Information Management department.

 Obtaining a copy of your health record or the health record of another individual